chef/chef/docs/dev/how_to/releasing_chef_infra.md

 Many Windows users consume our packages via Chocolatey.
 Make sure to update the various version strings and sha checksums here: https://github.com/chef/chocolatey-packages

-Once this is updated you'll need to build / push the artifact to the Chocolatey site from a Windows host:
+Once this is updated, you'll need to build / push the artifact to the Chocolatey site from a Windows host:
   1. `choco pack .\chef-client\chef-client.nuspec`
   2. `choco push .\chef-client.15.1.9.nupkg --key API_KEY_HERE`